Fuchs/zncscripts/README.md

 bansearch.py
 ------------
 Quickly determine why a user is unable to join/talk in a channel.

+Note that this script was optimized for freenode with the modes and extbans available there.
+It might not work or require additional tweaking for other networks.
+Please also note that it is far from perfect and might fail in (constructed) edge cases, but for general consumption it should be fine.

 This script takes a nick and channel as an argument, the nick has to be online.
 The channel is then, per default, checked for +b (bans), +q (quiets) and $x, $a and $j [extbans](https://freenode.net/kb/answer/extbans "freenode kb entry on extbans") Note that the $j behaviour is more accurate than other solutions, but not fully accurate, as the $j channel will be tested for all modes, not only +b.
 If someone feels bored enough to fix that: pull requests welcome.
 Modes (currently supported: +b, +q, +e) can be specified as an optional third argument.

+It will also check for the special cases of +q $~a (quiet unidentified users) and +r (registered users only channel mode)

 The script can be loaded if your znc has python module support with the usual loadmod command, i.e. `/msg *status loadmod bansearch` if placed in a znc mod directory.